 - Vehicle first aid kits – These first aid kits are specially designed so they can be placed inside the vehicles at all times.
 New Zealand companies that have vehicles are required to have a first aid kit in each of the vehicles.

 Alsco New Zealand has decades of experience in dealing with workplace first aid.
 You can trust us to offer you the most effective and cost-efficient solution for your company.
 Don’t worry about what happens when you use your first aid kit or whether you will have to think about the expiry dates.
-For a fixed monthly rate, we do that for you.
+For a fixed annual rate, we do that for you.
 Learn more about Alsco NZ rental first aid kits.